eoinsheehan/blog/draft/design-patterns.md

 - public interfaces should be throughly documented in tests.
 "You don’t send messages because you have objects, you have objects because you send messages."
 - in line with the public interface framing the sender should not be concerned with the internal implementation details rather that they get what they want at the end.

+## Abstraction

+> Duck typing reveals underlying abstractions that might otherwise be invisible.

+By implementing interfaces we may be able to arrive at a truly representative abstraction of a number of classes.
+-- check if abstraction applies across a number of types rather than being just top of the tree -- To be considered a good representative it is often best to have a number of sample cases that implement this abstraction rather than looking to build the abstraction prematurely.
+The wonderful thing about abstraction is that they represent common, stable qualities.
+Abstractions by their very nature tend to have many dependencies but will not change very much.

+When it comes to abstractions it is better to have a sample of a number of similar classes to inform the creation of the abstract class.

 ## Things to look out for
 The following a some techniques to keep top of mind when looking to keep objects loosely coupled and open to change: